kimekent/Data-Lake-and-Data-Warehouse/README.md

 This repository contains the following files:

-Twitter Scripts:
+Twitter Files:

-get_tweets_apache.py: Run by the tweets dag
+get_tweets_apache.py: Run by the tweets dag.
+This python script gets the tweets.

-Add Sentiment, Write to Ware House.py: Run by the sentiment dag
+Add Sentiment, Write to Ware House.py: Run by the sentiment dag.
+This python script does conducts the duplicate check and sentiment analysis and writes the non duplicate tweets with their sentiment to the data warehouse.

-average.py: Run by the tableau dag
+average.py: Run by the average dag.
+This python script creates an aggregated table by city  out of the tweets table in the data warehouse.

-twitter_dag.py:  Script that runs the "get_tweets_apache.py" script
+twitter_dag.py:  Script that runs the "get_tweets_apache.py" script.

-sentiment_dagt.py: Script that runs the "Add Sentiment, Write to Ware House.py" script
+sentiment_dagt.py: Script that runs the "Add Sentiment, Write to Ware House.py" script.

+average_dag.py: Script that runs the "average.py" script.

-Weather Scripts
+Weather Files

-Cost Scripts
+Cost Files